-Now, there is a probability that your child has already started demonstrating skill that is ahead of its time.
+Now, there is a probability that your child has already started demonstrating a skill that is ahead of its time.
 Or, that your child is still trying to catch up.
 Both the cases are perfectly normal.
-Every child is unique and learn things in his/her own time.
+Every child is unique and learns things in his/her own time.
 So, take a judgement call and choose the right toys for the right skills appropriate to your child’s developmental stage.

 Right Toys for Right Skills

-Block Play is classic constructive way to provide valuable learning for children of all ages.
-It instills a sense of wonder in children as they bring their imagination to life by creating, transforming, demolishing, and re-creating something unique.
+Block Play is a classic constructive way to provide valuable learning for children of all ages.
+It instils a sense of wonder in children as they bring their imagination to life by creating, transforming, demolishing, and re-creating something unique.
 It enhances their fine motor skills, problem-solving abilities, and hand-eye coordination.
 Lego is a great example of block play.
 You can also find more creative and imaginative blocks like Tegu Magnetic blocks that can make play a wholesome experience for your child.

 STEM Toys: While classic toys will always play an important role in a child’s development, STEM toys encourages them to develop science, technology, engineering and math skills as they engineer their imagination.
 Some STEM toys require the use of an app for playtime, others provide direct experience, offering all the benefits of traditional play.
 Osmo and Learning Resources toys are examples of respective cases.

 So, when you stroll down the toy aisle next time, I hope you will feel prepared to select the right toy.
 Whether you plan to purchase a toy for your infant or toddler, find a toy that nurtures childhood development and elicits your child’s interest.
 All in all, consider the type of play experience that is best for you and your child before making your purchase.